DLR-RY/pando-core/README.md

 -------

 Unless otherwise noted the source code is licensed under the terms of the Mozilla Public License, v.
-2.0 (see mpl-v2.0.txt).
+2.0 (see LICENSE file).

 [German Aerospace Center (DLR)]: http://www.dlr.de/irs/en/